warriors-life/yokohama-proxy/README.md

-# Warriors Life NGINX Proxy
+# Yokohama Proxy
-This is the configuration of the NGINX reverse proxy for Warriors Life.
+Yokohama Proxy is a Docker image based on NGINX for working as a reverse proxy.

+Yokohama Proxy is a part of the Yokohama Project, stay tuned for its other components!

 ## License
 See the [LICENSE](LICENSE) file.